 The Canadian Fuels Association is an industry association representing petroleum refiners and marketers in Canada.
 Its members include.

 - Federated Co-operatives Limited

 - Suncor Energy Products Partnership

-The CFA works with provincial and municipal governments and advocates for technically defensible, science based and cost effect approaches to remediate contaminated sites and return these sites to productive use.
+The CFA works with provincial and municipal governments and advocates for technically defensible, science-based and cost-effective approaches to remediate contaminated sites and return these sites to productive use.
 CFA encourages partnerships between member companies and municipalities on solutions to address former fuel sites.